Neural Image Compression and Explanation: Experiments

-Next, we evaluate the image compression performance of NICE on the Caltech256 images.
-As a start, we use the sparse masks identified by NICE in Figure~\ref{fig:explains} to generate a few mixed-resolution images via Eq.~\ref{eq:mix_resolution}.
-Figure~\ref{fig:mix} illustrates some example mixed-resolution images generated with different block size $b$s.
-The mixed-resolution images maintain original high resolution in the salient regions identified by the sparse masks, and low-resolution in the background regions through subsampling.
+As a start, we use the sparse masks generated by NICE, Saliency Map, RTIS and CAM to produce a set of mixed-resolution images via~(\ref{eq:mix_resolution}) for visualization.
+Fig.~\ref{fig:mix} illustrates some example mixed-resolution images generated with different algorithms and block size $b$s.
+As we can see, NICE generated mixed-resolution images are clearly better than those from other algorithms.
 Thanks to the high accuracy of NICE on identifying salient regions, even when the background regions are subsampled with a block size of 32, the discriminator can still successfully classify these images.
-As a result, high compression rate and high classification accuracy can be achieve simultaneously.
+As a result, high compression rate and high classification accuracy can be achieved simultaneously.